 Lord with all their might removed them.
 These kings were Hezekiah,

-Josiah, Asa and Jehoshaphat.
-Yes, these same men all had their infirmities
+Josiah, and Jehoshaphat.
+Yes, these men had their infirmities

-their sins like any other, but they were the few of many that removed
+their sins like any other, but they were the few that removed

 the high places, and the record of that is a high honor to them.